indiancoder264/adampie_test/docs/DATABASE_SCHEMA.md

 This document outlines the database schema for the RecipeRadar application using PostgreSQL.
 The schema is designed to be normalized and includes tables for users, recipes, community interactions, and administrative functions.
 It incorporates best practices such as automatic timestamp updates and performance optimizations like denormalization for ratings.

+A complete, executable SQL script is available at `database/schema.sql`.

 ---

 ## Table of Contents